-Vises, Bench dogs, Holdfasts, Clamps, Planing Stops and various jigs can all be used to hold your work steady on your workbench.
-This allows you to work safer and more efficiently.
+No matter what the project, there is a safe and efficient way to secure and work on your project.
+Choices include Vises, Bench dogs, Holdfasts, Clamps, Planing Stops and various jigs can all be used to hold your work steady on your workbench.

 We'll show you how to give your saw a thorough once-over to ensure that the parts are all in good operating order.
 And we'll go over how to fix common problems and quickly dance through the steps involved in changing blades.

 Using a combination of Layering, Sanding, Glazing & Dry-brushing Techniques you can create a variety of finishes.

 Finishing a project can be daunting task.
 Come on by as we demonstrate the differences between water and oil based topcoats.
 We will discuss methods of application, including the choice of brush as well as when spraying might be the better option.

 Choosing a router can be overwhelming.
 Let us help as we discuss the differences between a trim, fixed base and a plunge router.
 We will also discuss the best router type for different applications such as edge trimming, pattern routing, table use, etc.